Grants

 Enhanced Fund-Raising Programme

-Dollar-for-dollar matching up to $250,000 per charity for fund-raising projects to help the underserved in our community.
 Charities that have fully utilised their $250,000 dollar-for-dollar matching cap may continue to apply for Tote Board’s 40% matching, capped at $100,000 per application, for eligible fund-raising projects during the qualifying period.

-• Application Deadline :
+• Application Period :

 At least 30 calendar days before the actual date of fund-raising project